-Years ago, when I was attending North Country Union High School, in Newport, VT, I submitted an article to the “Bish” Bishop section in what was ironically called the “Vermonter” section of the Burlington Free Press.
+Years ago, when I was attending North Country Union High School, in Newport, VT, I submitted a Halloween article to the “Bish” Bishop section in what was ironically called the “Vermonter” section of the Burlington Free Press.

 The column that “Bish” wrote for was mainly geared towards hunting and fishing, if memory serves.

 In 1976, as a 17-year old high school student, I noticed that Bish was running a “Tall Tale Contest”, which actually was more geared toward hunting “tall tales”.
 However, it was close to Halloween, and being a bit naive and over anxious to celebrate the hallowed holiday (pun intended), I submitted a hastily prepared tall tale of my own, clueless that it should have been a clever tale about shooting a prize winning buck, etc.

 A story about two kids and a haunted house, on Halloween of course!